11/6/2019

 Vijay Rakesh

-Yeah, hi, I was just wondering, just looking at the RF front end, when you're seeing into next year, if you could give us exiting calendar 20, what you see would be the mix of RFFE within your QCity, or if you could give us some dollar number on what you think your RFFE would be, thanks.
+Yeah, hi.
+I was just wondering, just looking at the RF front-end wins that you're seeing into next year, if you could give us, exiting calendar 20, what you see would be the mix of RFFE within your QCT, or if you could give us some dollar number on what you think your RFFE would be.
+Thanks.

 speaker

-Hi, thanks for the question.
-We're not really breaking that down, but we did provide that metric of 1.5 times, that includes both the ASP increase on a 5G modem as well as our RF front end content in average per tier.
+Thanks for the question.
+We're not really breaking that down, but we did provide that metric of 1.5 times.
+That includes both the ASP increase on a 5G modem as well as RF front-end content in average per tier.

 speaker